Prelude: Prelude

 Litany of Compassion

-Song: God be in my head (Sarum Primer / Susan Bloomfield)*
+Prayer Song: God be in my head (Sarum Primer / Susan Bloomfield)*

 Silent Meditation